YilamuLafeier/yilamulafeier.github.io/projects/Lyons.md

 summary: "A day clearing a field at the Lyon's Arboretum in Mānoa Valley."
 ---

   Tucked away in the recesses of O'ahu's Mānoa Valley, the Lyon Arboretum is a research unit funded by the Univerity of Hawai'i at Mānoa (UHM).
 Their work is geared towards the research and conservation of native plants.
-When I entered this experience, it was for a sociology assignment.
-However, after the day ended, I found that I enjoyed my time in the Arboretum more than I expected
+An opportunity to volunteer opened up halfway through my Fall 2023 semester in the form of an assignment for a sociology class of mine.
+Much of the work done by the small volunteer group I was a part of was pulling weeds from a clearing to offer more room for a rare native tree: the Koa tree.